 In January 2017, the FASB issued ASU No. 2017-04, Simplifying the Test for Goodwill Impairment.
 Under the new standard, goodwill impairment would be measured as the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying value of goodwill.
 This ASU eliminates existing guidance that requires an entity to determine goodwill impairment by calculating the implied fair value of goodwill by hypothetically assigning the fair value of a reporting unit to all of its assets and liabilities as if that reporting unit had been acquired in a business combination.
-For 3M, this ASU is effective prospectively to impairment tests beginning January 1, 2020, with early adoption permitted.
+For 3M, this ASU is effective prospectively to impairment tests beginning January 1, 2020, with early adoption permitted at the time of any interim impairment test that may be performed prior to that date.
 3M currently plans to apply this ASU in the fourth quarter of 2017 in conjunction with its annual goodwill impairment testing.